-After 10 years, Milt is still the children’s ministry bus driver and rarely misses a night to pick up kids and take them back home safely.
+After 10 years, Milt is still the children’s ministry bus driver and rarely misses a night to pick the kids up.
 This ministry has gone from four kids a night to 130.
-The big blue bus has driven through gang fights, drug deals, hostile family feuds, and other harmful situations, but it has always come back to the church safe and sound because of God’s protection.
+The big blue bus drives through gang fights, drug deals, hostile family feuds, and other harmful situations.
+But it has always come back to the church safe and sound because of God’s protection.

 God used one simple prayer to birth a ministry — and one man to transform a community.
 Milt’s willingness to serve has been a gift to so many, but especially to me.

-You see, Milt is my father, and I write this story not only to tell you how faithful God has been but also to honor a man who has been faithful to God’s ministry.
+You see, Milt is my father.
+I write this story not only to tell you how faithful God has been but also to honor a man who has been faithful to God’s ministry.
 My father has an open mind and a loving heart for people of any race or financial status.
 He’s been an incredible example of a father and servant of God.
-He’s the reason Christmas on Eucalyptus Street is not about the material things but about the love shown first through one man and then through many others.
+He’s the reason Christmas on Eucalyptus Street is not about the material things.
+It’s about the love shown first through one man and then through many others.
 And to me, that’s what Christmas is all about!